microsoft/vscode-docs/docs/remote/containers-advanced.md

 4. Run the **Remote-Containers: Reopen Folder in Container** command from the Command Palette (`kbstyle(F1)`) or **Remote-Containers: Rebuild Container**.

-5. Use `kb(workbench.action.terminal.new)` to open a terminal inside the container.
-You can run `git clone` from here to pull down your source code.
-You can then use **File > Open... / Open Folder...** to open the cloned repository.
+5. If you used a volume instead of a bind mount, use `kb(workbench.action.terminal.new)` to open a terminal inside the container.
+You can run `git clone` from here to pull down your source code and use **File > Open... / Open Folder...** to open the cloned repository.

-Next time you want to connect to this same container, run **Remote-Containers: Open Folder in Container...** and select the same local folder in a VS Code window with `DOCKER_HOST` set.
+Next time you want to connect to this same container, run **Remote-Containers: Open Folder in Container...** and select the same local folder in a VS Code window.

 ### [Optional] Making the remote source code available locally